analytics-api

 Bad tracking data doesn’t announce itself.
 It sits quietly in your reports, making your conversion rates look wrong, your attribution models unreliable, and your business decisions questionable.
 I’ve spent 12 years cleaning up analytics data validation failures, and the pattern is always the same: someone notices the numbers “feel off” months after the problem started.

 You don’t have to learn this the hard way.
-In this guide, I’ll walk you through a complete validation framework — from catching common tracking errors to building automated monitoring that alerts you before bad data reaches your dashboards.
+In this guide, I’ll walk you through a complete validation framework — from catching common tracking errors to building automated monitoring that uses analytics APIs to alert you before bad data reaches your dashboards.

 Why Analytics Data Breaks (More Often Than You Think)